House Method researches, reviews, and recommends warranties of all kinds. Affiliate Disclosure.

 Another advantage to using Choice Home Warranty is that the company maintains a list of pre-screened local technicians to make service calls, so you don’t have to worry about finding someone who is qualified to take care of your problem.

 Choice Home Warranty’s plans include both appliances and systems, with limited roof coverage as an add-on.
 Select Home Warranty’s plans divide the two coverages, but you don’t have to pay extra for roof coverage.
-When choosing between the two, think about what systems and appliances you have in their home, their age or what is likely to need repaired or replaced soon, and whether you can afford those costs.
+When choosing between the two, think about what systems and appliances you have in the home, their age or what is likely to need repair or replacement soon, and whether you can afford those costs.
 Select Home Warranty’s plans are listed below.

 If you have homeowner’s insurance, you might wonder if you need a home warranty on your roof.
 Home warranty roof coverage includes leaks that result from normal wear on your roof, which is not covered by home insurance.